 Why March is the Best Time to Visit Fairbanks Alaska

-Last Updated on July 11, 2023
+Last Updated on December 4, 2024

-The 5 reasons why March is the best time to visit Fairbanks, Alaska
+4 reasons why March is the best time to visit Fairbanks, Alaska

 1. March is the BEST time of year to see the Northern Lights in Fairbanks and Fairbanks is the best place in Alaska to see them!
+It has clearer skies than fall but isn’t as bitterly cold as mid winter.

 2. March is the best month of the year to enjoy various winter activities – longer days, plenty of snow and it’s not as cold as the darker months just before.
 It’s still plenty cold to be real winter!
-Winter activities are a key part of the Fairbanks experience and you just can’t experience them during the summer.
-(See below for details)

 3. March is when the World Ice Art Competition happens.
-This is such a unique and incredible thing to see.
+This is such a unique and incredible experience.
 If you’re there in early March, you might get to see some of the artists finishing up their carvings.
 In addition to the small (single block) and large (multi block, the size of a small house!) sculptures, there is also a play area with slides and other fun all made out of ice.
 Go at night and see the colorful lights on the sculptures.

 You can visit the Ice museum at Chena Hot springs year round, but it's extra fun in winter.
 In the ice museum you can enjoy a drink in an ice martini glass in an ice bar!